Anthony Perkins: Political views

 Perkins was a supporter of the Democratic Party and aligned himself with various progressive causes, including civil rights and feminism.
 In 1965, he participated in the Selma to Montgomery marches advocating for African American voting rights.
 He performed at the "Stars for Freedom" rally, where he entertained marchers by singing folk songs and delivering short remarks.

-He was also an advocate for gender equality and expressed support for feminist ideals.
+He was also an advocate for gender equality.
 In 1983, Perkins stated, "Women's liberation has liberated me too".
-He spoke in favor of shared parental responsibilities, asserting that men should be involved in nurturing roles such as feeding and changing diapers, without seeking special recognition for doing so.
+He spoke in favor of shared parental responsibilities, asserting that men should be involved in nurturing roles such as feeding and changing diapers.

 Though he remained largely private about his own sexuality during his lifetime, Perkins occasionally voiced support for gay rights.
-In an interview with author Boze Hadleigh, he described the notion that marriage should be exclusively between a man and a woman as "archaic," and noted that the ability to raise children was not limited to heterosexual couples.
+In an interview with author Boze Hadleigh, he described the notion that marriage should be exclusively between a man and a woman as "archaic", and noted that the ability to raise children was not limited to heterosexual couples.

 In addition to his advocacy, Perkins supported causes related to HIV/AIDS.
 Before his own diagnosis, he volunteered with Project Angel Food, a nonprofit organization that delivers meals to individuals affected by HIV and AIDS.
 In September 1986, he also appeared in a public service announcement encouraging the public to "fight AIDS with the facts".

 Religion

 Perkins identified as an atheist throughout his life, though he celebrated holidays such as Christmas in a secular, non-religious context.

 Perkins rarely spoke publicly about religion.
 When he did express personal views, they often related to the intersection of religion and social issues.
-In the interview with Boze Hadleigh, Perkins criticized the use of religion to oppose same-sex marriage, remarking, "Common sense isn't really that common, particularly when religion enters the picture".
+In his interview with Boze Hadleigh, Perkins criticized the use of religion to oppose same-sex marriage, remarking, "Common sense isn't really that common, particularly when religion enters the picture".